just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     :feedback_d:
     :correct: d

+    .. raw:: html

-    AP 2021 Sample Question:  A Web site uses several strategies to prevent unauthorized individuals from accessing user accounts.
-Which of the following is NOT an example of multifactor authentication?
+    	<p><b>AP 2021 Sample Question</b>:  A Web site uses several strategies to prevent unauthorized individuals from accessing user accounts.
+Which of the following is NOT an example of multifactor authentication?</p>

 .. raw:: html